Pothos Leaves Turning Brown: 6 Ways To Save Your Plant

 Water

 Many new growers can’t plan a proper watering schedule for their plants.
 As a result, overwatering and underwatering are the most common mistakes, bringing a lot of trouble to Pothos.
-Leaves turning brown can be known as among the most common consequences.
+Leaves turning brown is known as one of the most common consequences.

 Overwatering

 Pothos flourish in warm, dry environments.
-It means that the main reason for pothos leaves to turn brown is overwatering the plant.
+It means that the main reason for pothos leaves to turn brown or worse is black leaves are overwatering the plant.

 Underwatering